Probing baryon number with missing energy: Conclusions

 We study extensions of the SM in which MET is linked to baryon number, in the form of a light SM-singlet fermion $N$, with mass above the proton one.
 We consider a minimal framework where $N$ is vector-like, to allow for a mass term, and carries baryon number, to evade baryon-oscillation constraints and to decouple it from the lepton sector.
 We stress, however, that the LHC-limits we obtain on operators hold in much more general settings.

-Using an EFT that only keeps the SM plus $N$ as light degrees of freedom we find that existing LHC data constrain scales up to 10 TeV, and if sensitive to third generation quarks the MET+top searches reach 15 TeV.
+Using an EFT that only keeps the SM plus $N$ as light degrees of freedom we find that existing LHC data constrain scales up to 10 TeV, and if sensitive to third generation quarks the MET+$b$ searches reach 11 TeV.
 The limits depend on the quark flavors involved, and are detailed in Tab.~\ref{tab:bounds_numerical_CuddN} and Tab.~\ref{tab:bounds_numerical_CqqdN} for the two operators that arise at dimension six, Eqns.~\eqref{eqn:BNV_4F}.
 The operators are induced at tree-level from three mediators, Tab.~\ref{tab:UV_mediators}.
 In these models, also $N$-pair production and four-quark operators are induced.
 Combination of observables provides synergy, resulting in improved constraints, see Fig.~\ref{fig:LQ_plot}.
 Interestingly, constraints on the mesogenesis model with heavy color triplet scalars \cite{Alonso-Alvarez:2021qfd} are severe.
-Only a small region of parameter space in one flavor combination, $sbc$, in either model remains viable, see Fig.~\ref{fig:Mesogenesis_model2}.
-Corresponding $B$-decays include $B^{0,+} \to \Xi^{0,+}_c N$, or $B_s \to \Omega^0_c N$.
+While there is none left in model 1, see Fig.~\ref{fig:LQ_plot}, a small region of parameter space remains viable in model 2 in flavor combinations $cbs, cbd$ and $ubs$, see Fig.~\ref{fig:Mesogenesis_model2}.
+Corresponding $B$-decays include $B^0 \to \Lambda N$, $B^0 \to \Lambda_c N$, and $B^{0,+} \to \Xi^{0,+}_c N$, or $B_s \to \Omega^0_c N$.
 About a factor two improvement in reach, as expected from $3 \, \text{ab}^{-1}$ at HL-LHC, can close the window with dijets, single-$N$, or $N$-pair production.
-Given the mass scale $\sim y (2-3) \, \text{TeV}$ for couplings $y$, dedicated resonance searches are also promising.
+Given the mass scale $\sim y \cdot 3\, \text{TeV}$ (with charm) and $\sim y \cdot 5 \, \text{TeV}$ (charmless) for couplings $y$, dedicated resonance searches are also promising.

 Findings are largely independent of the $N$ mass, as long as it appears as MET.
 However, once the lifetime reduces due to larger couplings or larger mass, displaced vertices appear.
 In absence of a corresponding search we utilize a related LHC analysis \cite{ATLAS:2023oti}.
 Fig.~\ref{fig:CuddN_constraints} illustrates the potential of such a measurement, once done fully-fledged and model-specific: it allows to probe different parameter space and has very small background.